schloerke/leaflet/.github/CONTRIBUTING.md

 Before you submit a pull request, please do the following:

-* Add an entry to NEWS.md concisely describing what you changed.
+* Add an entry to NEWS concisely describing what you changed.

 * If appropriate, add unit tests in the tests/ directory.